gcerretani/antenati/README.md

 Since the website tends to be pretty slow in the evening, we present a script to help the retrieval of the documents for your family tree.
 The script allows you to download **all the images of multiple archive at the same time** (launching multiple instance of the script), whithout any human action.
 Just launch the script, and have a coffee while it downloads all the stuff for you.

 ## Usage
+To install the dependencies, just use the classic:

+    pip install -r requirements.txt

-Just run the script putting as first argument the first page of a collection you want to download:
+Then, run the script putting as first argument the first page of a collection you want to download:

     ./antenati.py <URL of the album>